open-eid/MOPP-iOS/README.md

 * Encrypting, decrypting and validating CDOC containers

 ## Overview and how to use
-App requirements, container format overview, documentation links and how to use instructions [How to use](https://github.com/open-eid/MOPP-iOS/wiki/How-to-use)
+App requirements, container format overview, documentation links and how to use instructions are available in Wiki:
+[How to use](https://github.com/open-eid/MOPP-iOS/wiki/How-to-use)

 ## Building source code with Xcode